MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 ## Enroll by using Near Field Communication (NFC)

-For devices 6 and later that support NFC, you can provision your devices by creating a specially formatted NFC tag.
+For devices 6 and newer that support NFC, you can provision your devices by creating a specially formatted NFC tag.
 You can use your own app or any NFC tag creator tool.
 For more information, see [C-based Android Enterprise device enrollment with Microsoft Intune](/archive/blogs/cbernier/nfc-based-android-enterprise-device-enrollment-with-microsoft-intune) and [Google's Android Management API documentation](https://developers.google.com/android/management/provision-device#nfc_method).

 ## Enroll by using a token

+This feature applies to:

+- Android Enterprise 6 and newer: You can use the token value, such as `123456`.
+- Android Enterprise 6.1 and newer: You can use the token value, and QR scanning code with **afw#setup**.
+- Android Enterprise versions 8-10 corporate owned work profile (COPE): You can use the token value, and QR scanning code with **afw#setup**.

+  On Android Enterprise 11 and newer, **afw#setup** isn't available.

 For Android 6 and later devices, you can use the token to enroll the device.
 Android 6.1 and later versions can also leverage QR code scanning when using the **afw#setup** enrollment method.

 1. Turn on your wiped device.
 2. On the **Welcome** screen, select your language.
-3. Connect to your **Wifi** and then choose **NEXT**.
+3. Connect to your **Wifi**, and then choose **NEXT**.
-4. Accept the Google Terms and conditions and then choose **NEXT**.
+4. Accept the Google Terms and conditions, and then choose **NEXT**.
 5. On the Google sign-in screen, enter **afw#setup** instead of a Gmail account, and then choose **NEXT**.
 6. Choose **INSTALL** for the **Android Device Policy** app.
 7. Continue installation of this policy.
 Some devices may require additional terms acceptance.
-8. On the **Enroll this device** screen, allow your device to scan the QR code or choose to enter the token manually.
+8. On the **Enroll this device** screen, allow your device to scan the QR code.
+Or, choose to enter the token manually.
 9. Follow the on-screen prompts to complete enrollment.

 > [!NOTE]